chalmers-revere/opendlv/README.md

 Specific coding rules:
 * Use the C++11 standard (we might soon change to C++14).
 * Do _not_ use 'using namespace'.
-* Use smart pointers, _avoid_ using raw pointers
+* Use smart pointers, _avoid_ using raw pointers:
-  - std::shared_ptr<TYPE> whenever an object needs to be shared
+  - std::shared_ptr<TYPE> whenever an object needs to be shared.
-  - std::unique_ptr<TYPE> whenever an object is _not_ shared
+  - std::unique_ptr<TYPE> whenever an object is _not_ shared.
-  - std::weak_ptr<TYPE> when an object is optional or when breaking dependencies
+  - std::weak_ptr<TYPE> when an object is optional or when breaking dependencies.

 Here follows a code example that shows many of the aspects of the coding standard.
 Please also browse the code for more examples.